lawrencewoodman/techtinkering.com/_posts/2012-06-26-embedding-an-sdl-surface-in-a-tk-window.markdown

 To ensure that the Tk window is displayed you need to call something like:
 {% highlight c %}
 Tcl_Eval(interp, "update");
 {% endhighlight %}

+From Tcl you must provide a window for the SDL surface to be embedded in.
+This should have the `background` set to `""` otherwise you will get problems when other windows cover it:
+{% highlight tcl %}
+frame .screen -width 400 -height 400 -background ""
+{% endhighlight %}

 Then to get the window ID and set `SDL_WINDOWID`: